WeCanCodeIT/wcci-columbus-2017-parttime-summer/career-services/informational-interviews.md

 - [ ] Explore the job titles/roles at the company and make a list so you know what to search on LinkedIn
 - [ ] Choose people who are in an aspirational role, but not so high up on the ladder that they may not have time for you
 - [ ] Try to find someone you have common ground with, such as same alma mater, same sorority/fraternity, mutual connections, etc.)

+### Homework
+- [ ] Find 2 people at each of your bucket list companies to request an informational interview
+- [ ] Draft a message for each and get feedback from at least 1 teammate from your cohort
+- [ ] After receiving feedback and proof-reading one last time yourself, send your messages

+**Due Tuesday, November 14, 2017 @ 5:30 PM:** Printed document with the following information for each person you reached out to (which should be 2 per bucket list company):

+- [ ] Name of Contact
+- [ ] Company
+- [ ] Date Message was Sent
+- [ ] The Message Sent to the Contact
+- [ ] Summary of the Outcome

+**PLACE THE DOCUMENT IN THE TURN IN FOLDER LOCATED IN THE CLASSROOM**